parkpow/platerec-documentation/source/index.html.md

 }
 ```

 Our service is also available on-premises.
 [Get started](https://app.platerecognizer.com/sdk/) with the SDK.
-It has the **same interface** as the [recognition API](#read-number-plates-from-an-image) and it is hosted locally.
+It has a **similar interface** as the [recognition API](#read-number-plates-from-an-image) and it is hosted locally.
+See differences below.

 ### HTTP Request